 - Most op-eds are 550 – 750 words, though some outlets may require slightly shorter pieces and many online outlets are less strict.
 See if your target publications publish guidelines.

 - Plan a timely piece.
-Relate your piece to something currently in the news, a major anniversary or event.
+Relate your piece to something in the news, a major anniversary, or event.
 However, you may want to avoid competing with nationally syndicated columnists on the biggest news items of the week.

 - Use active, concise language.
 Strong writing uses descriptive nouns and active, informative verbs.
 Activating language eliminates almost every instance of “to be” (has, have, is, was, be, been, were) Each time you find one of these words in your draft, reword your sentence with active verbs.
 Similarly, the word “that” should almost always be eliminated.
 The Elements of Style is an excellent guide to clear, concise writing.

 - Create a basic outline of the points you want to make before you start to write.

 - Write about one thing.
 A good test when you are starting to write is to try to say what you want to say in a headline.
 If you can’t phrase your thesis in eight words or less, you need to think some more.

 - Create a compelling headline.
 Even though editors usually will choose their own, it could make the difference between grabbing the editor’s attention and being bypassed.